deez-blip/deez-blip/README.md

 - 👀 I’m interested in back end,data project, IOT.
 - 🌱 I’m currently learning IOT
 - 💞️ Out of coding I like video games such as LoL
-- 📫 How to reach me : gaspard.castagnet@edu.devinci.fr
+- 📫 How to reach me : gcastagnet.dev@gmail.com

 <!---
 deez-blip/deez-blip is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.